Oziel-Silva/PyQt/README.md

 # PyQt
+To install PyQt use:

-to install PyQt use pip install PyQt5
+#pip install PyQt5